Beer in San Diego County, California: History

 In 2013–2014, the San Diego History Center featured a special exhibit on the history of beer in the county, titled "Bottled and Kegged: San Diego's Craft Beer Culture".

+In 2024, in an annual competition hosted by USA Today, O'Brien's Pub was named the Best Beer Bar in America.
+The pub, founded in 1994, is located in the Kearny Mesa area of San Diego and is co-owned by Tom Nickel and Tyson Blake.

 Beer styles

 San Diego County brewers produce the full range of craft beers, but they are best known for strongly-hopped, high-alcohol beers such as India Pale Ale (IPA), and particularly for an even stronger, hoppier style known as Double IPA.
 Double IPA beers are made with intensely aromatic, bitter hops, which result in a very bitter beer.
 A standard mass-produced American beer scores less than 20 on the International Bitterness Units (IBU) scale; an average IPA scores about 60 IBU; and a double IPA commonly scores 100 IBU or higher.
 The style was pioneered by brewer Vinnie Cilurzo at the now-defunct Blind Pig Brewery in Temecula in 1994; most breweries in San Diego County now produce a double IPA.
 Double IPA has been called San Diego's signature beer, and some people refer to Double IPA beers as San Diego Pale Ale.